 Bond Anticipation Notes.
 Whenever the Authority shall authorize the issuance of Bonds, the Authority may by resolution authorize the issuance of notes (and renewals thereof) in anticipation of the sale of such Bonds.
-The principal of and interest on such notes and renewals thereof shall be payable from the proceeds of such notes, from the proceeds of the sale of the Bonds in anticipation of which such Notes are issued or from funds of the Authority.
+The principal of and interest on such notes and renewals thereof shall be payable from the proceeds of such notes, from the proceeds of the Bonds in anticipation of which such Notes are issued or from funds of the Authority.
 The proceeds of such Bonds may be pledged for the payment of the principal of and interest on such notes, and any such pledge shall have a priority over any other pledge of such proceeds created by the Trust Agreement.
-The Authority may secure the payment of the interest on such notes by a pledge that is on a parity with the pledge under the Trust Agreement securing all Bonds (but junior to the pledge securing the Prior Bonds), in which event such interest shall be payable from the Debt Service Fund.
+The Authority may secure the payment of the interest on such notes by a pledge that is on a parity with the pledge under the Trust Agreement securing all Bonds, in which event such interest shall be payable from the Debt Service Fund.
 The Authority may also pledge the Revenues and other Authority funds to the payment of the principal of such notes, but such pledge shall be subordinate to the pledge securing the payment of the Bonds.